On this page, you will find the full list of my equipment I use for astrophotography. Check back from time to time, the gear list may change!

 Below you will find the full list of my gear, along with a brief description of each item.
 As gear changes or additions are made, this list will be updated, and full reviews will be linked as they are used and reviews are completed.
 The descriptions on this page are short introductions to each item.

-***Full reviews will require a minimum of six months and/or ten uses, before an honest review can be completed.
+Full reviews will require a minimum of six months and/or ten uses across different nights, before an honest full review can be completed.
 This will ensure an accurate review of all features of the item.
 Unboxing and first time use will be of my initial impressions of the item.
 Any review will be of my own opinion and will not be paid or swayed by the manufacturer.
 Payment for reviews will only be for my time to produce the review and to test the item.

 Skywatcher HEQ-5 Pro